pex-tool/pex/docs/buildingpex.rst

 exist for the duration of the pex command lifetime and immediately garbage collected.

 If the ``-o PATH`` option is specified, a PEX file of the environment is saved to disk at ``PATH``.
-For example we can package a standalone Sphinx as above:
+For example we can package a standalone Ansible as above:

 .. code-block:: console